 • If desired, scatter the majority of the chocolate chips on the muffins.

-• Bake muffins in the oven for 25-28 minutes or until you can insert a toothpick in one muffin and it comes out mostly clean (a few crumbs are fine, just make sure there's no wet batter on the tootpick).
+• Bake muffins in the oven for 25-28 minutes or until you can insert a toothpick in one muffin and it comes out mostly clean (a few crumbs are fine, just make sure there's no wet batter on the toothpick).
 If desired, while the muffins are still hot, scatter the remaining chocolate chips on top

 • Allow the muffins to rest in the muffin pan for 10 minutes then place them on a wire rack.
 Enjoy the muffins warm or at room temperature!